• Skip to main content

 What Will the IRS Do if I Fail to Report the 1099?

 What happens if you fail to report 1099 income and do not amend your return before the IRS detects the error?
-The IRS’s actions in response to the underreporting of 1099 income depend on the surrounding circumstances.
+The IRS’s actions in response to underreported 1099 income depend on the surrounding circumstances.
 Here are some of the possible outcomes.

 Notice CP200

-Suppose the IRS detects a missing income from an external source, such as a 1099 form that a payor filed.
+Suppose the IRS detects missing income from an external source, such as a 1099 form filed by a payor.
 In that case, the agency’s computer system will automatically generate Notice CP2000.
 While a CP200 is not an audit notice, you should not ignore this letter.

 This notice indicates a “proposed amount due,” reflecting how the unreported 1099 income changed your tax bill.
 If you have forgotten to report the income and agree with the change, wait until you receive a notice of deficiency from the IRS, then pay your bill.